MagaluCloud/magalu/mgc/cli/docs/iam/Roles/permissions/update.md

     --add array(string)             Add
     --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml") -h, --help                          help for update
+    --parent-id string              Parent Id
-    --project-id string             Project to scope this command to.
-Overrides the configured project for this invocation --remove array(string)          Remove
+    --parent-type enum              Parent Type (one of "organization" or "project") (required) --project-id string             Project to scope this command to, or 'default' for the tenant's default project.
+Overrides the configured project for this invocation
+    --remove array(string)          Remove
     --role-name string              Role Name (required)
 ```